Guides

 1. Low Latency: WebTransport provides a more efficient transport protocol than traditional techniques like WebSockets.
 It reduces latency by leveraging advanced congestion control algorithms and improving the overall responsiveness of real-time communications.

 2. Multiplexing and stream prioritization capabilities of WebTransport allows developers to establish multiple logical connections within a single transport.
-This enables efficient data transfer and reduces the overhead of establishing new connections.
+This enables efficient file transfer and reduces the overhead of establishing new connections.

 3. Scalability: With support for multiplexing, WebTransport can handle a larger number of concurrent connections without compromising performance.
 This scalability makes it an ideal choice for applications with high user engagement or heavy traffic volumes, ensuring a seamless experience for users.